-If you buy creamed corn from your local grocery, you miss the pleasure of making your own and eating a more creamy, fresh version of this classic dish.
-Make it straight-forward, highlighting the corn flavor, or add additional flavor with cheddar cheese, cooked onions, or coconut milk.
-Corn is a good source of vitamin C and also contains lycopene, the chemical that gives tomatoes their red color.
-According to the Academy of Nutrition and Dietetics, your body absorbs more healthful lycopene from canned corn than it does from fresh corn.
+If you buy creamed corn from a can from your local grocery, you miss the pleasure of making your own and eating a more creamy, fresh version of this classic dish.
+Make it straightforward, highlighting the corn flavor, or add additional flavor with cheddar cheese, cooked onions, or coconut milk.

 Rinse the canned corn to remove excess salt.
 Pour out the liquid from the can, refill the can with water and repeat the process three times.
 Or simply empty the can into a colander and run water over the corn for one minute.

 Melt the butter in a large skillet over medium heat and add the corn.
 Cook until the corn is heated.

 Add the evaporated skim milk or half-and-half and bring the mixture back up to a simmer.
 Add salt and pepper and a pinch of cayenne pepper if you want a spicy tang to the dish.

 Cook the mixture for about five minutes until it has thickened slightly from the evaporation of the liquid.

 Stir the cornstarch with 1 tbsp. of cold water in a small bowl.
 Add the mixture into the corn and cook, stirring continually, for another minute until the mixture thickens.
 If it seems too thick, thin the corn with 1 to 2 tablespoons of milk or water.

 Step 6: Season to Taste